darlim9141/Ualcan/README.md

   pip install webdriver-manager
 ```

-Make excel file at same directory of this program, the first row of the excel file have gene name, and other rows have to be empthy
+Make excel file at same directory of this program, the first row of the excel file have gene name

 Symbol|Expression value|Survival P value|TPM<1|unwanting gene